wallarm/product-documentation/docs/3.0/admin-en/installation-guides/envoy/envoy-docker.md

 The command does the following:

 * Automatically creates new filtering node in the Wallarm Cloud.
-Created filtering node will be displayed in the Wallarm Console → **Nodes**.
+Created filtering node will be displayed in Wallarm Console → **Nodes**.
 * Creates the file `envoy.yaml` with minimal Envoy configuration in the `/etc/envoy` container directory.
 * Creates files with filtering node credentials to access the Wallarm Cloud in the `/etc/wallarm` container directory:
     * `node.yaml` with filtering node UUID and secret key